 What Are the Consequences if You Fail to Comply?

-Since the law that the GDPR is replacing is over twenty years old, the vast changes in computing, marketing, and sales coupled with the prevalence of threats to data security has produced some stark changes in the way the GDPR punishes companies that are found to be in violation of this mandate.
+Since the law that the GDPR replaced was over twenty years old, the vast changes in computing, marketing, and sales coupled with the prevalence of threats to data security produced some stark changes in the way the GDPR punishes companies that are found to be in violation of this mandate.
 SAs have far more authority under the GDPR than under the old directive.
 They hold investigative and corrective authority, and will have a system to issue organizations warnings for non-compliance.
 They will also perform audits, dictate changes, impose deadlines for those corrections, order data to be forfeited or erased, and even be given the power to block companies from transferring data to any other jurisdictions until all compliance mandates are met.

 The biggest role SAs will have is assessing fines for noncompliance; and, the fines are substantially larger than under the previous law.
 Fines will be determined based on the circumstances of each case, and if substantial evidence is there to find that an organization's breach wasn’t of their own negligence, the SA may not impose a fine at all.
 The fines that are imposed may be up to two-to-four percent of total global turnover or up to 20 million euros, whichever is greater.